Kumaravinash9/GrofersAssign/README.md

 * run `localhost:3000` in the browser

 #### Code linting and formatting
-Aossie Scholar uses **Prettier + Eslint** for code listing and formatting.
+GrofersAssign uses **Prettier + Eslint** for code listing and formatting.
 To check if your code follows the guidelines, run `npm run prettier`